JD-GenX/Uni-Layout/README.md

 # Copyright & Licensing
 © JD.COM.
 All rights reserved.
-The datasets and software provided in this repository are licensed exclusively for academic research purposes.
+The datasets and code provided in this repository are licensed exclusively for academic research purposes.
 Commercial use, reproduction, or distribution requires express written permission from JD.COM.
 Unauthorized commercial use constitutes a violation of these terms and is strictly prohibited.